lordmauve/nucleon/docs/commands.rst

 Graceful Application Exit
 -------------------------

 To close nucleon app in production environment please send it a SIGUSR1 message.
 Within 10 seconds timeout (default timeout) nucleon will:

 #.
 Stop serving new pages.
 All requests during shutdown will be handled with 503 response.
 #.
 Wait for existing requests to complete.
-#.
-Stop receiving new messages if amqp listening loop is configured.